 RICHARD KNOX & FRÉDÉRIC D. OBERLAND - The Rustle of the Stars

 • CD // Housed in a 6 panel matte finished digifile sleeve.
-Includes an instant download of the entire album.
+A download code is inserted for access to a lossless, digital version.

 • DIGITAL // Visit our Bandcamp page to purchase digital items in Lossless/MP3 format.